Skip to main content

 1. TwoStacksQueue

 A TwoStacksQueue object is a Queue, meaning that we insert and remove items based on FIFO - first in first out.
-Write a class called TwoStacksQueue that implements the Queue interface as follows.
+Write a class called TwoStacksQueue that implements the Queue interface.

 Your class will store two ArrayStack objects (given in the ArrayStack file you downloaded) as instance variables.
 It cannot have any other instance variables.